refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 ## Frequently Asked Questions

 **Q: How do I open and close a Material UI Modal?**
 A: You can use React state to control the open property.
-Here’s a quick example:

 ```tsx
 const [open, setOpen] = React.useState(false);